src-d/blog/content/post/deduplicating_pga_with_apollo.md

 certainly describe it in a future blog post.
 We further ran hyperparameter optimization with [hyperopt](https://github.com/hyperopt/hyperopt) to determine the feature weights, the optimal threshold and the rest of the variables.
-But the found hyperparameters emulate the similarity criteria of our Machine Learning team and are not necessary the best for everybody.
-They are also specific to ~verbose and boring~ Java.
+But the found hyperparameters are biased by our ML team's opinions and are not necessary the best for everybody.
+They are also specific to relatively verbose Java code.

 There is one metric however which is likely to be correlated with the similarity: the average ratio of distinct filenames in the detected communities.